 How to Create Incredibly Complex Textured Shapes for 3D Printing, Using Bump Mapping

 This tutorial covers how to use 2D images to create actual 3D depth and physical textures on your CAD parts and then 3D print them.
-Mainly we use Rhino to do the bump-mapping, but Photoshop could be used as well.
+Mainly we use Rhino to do the displacement-mapping, but Photoshop could be used as well.
 Files were then printed in full color on a Stratasys J750.

 Step 1: What is Bump Mapping?

 Printing CAD shapes on 3D printers is pretty simple.
 For single-color, FDM prints you can just import the native files into GrabCAD Print and print them:

 Readers of my previous tutorial will know, for a simple full-color workflow, you can just add one more step, inserting a program like Photoshop or Rhino which can successfully map textures onto VRML files: